elpato-dev/OSINT-compass/README.md

 Its main purpose is to allow organizations to provide an easy to use, easy to extend, graphical tool to researchers.

+## Usage
+The README of the repository [OSINT-compass-engine](https://github.com/elpato-dev/OSINT-compass-engine/blob/main/README.md) has a detailed documentation of the API and its endpoints.

 ## Installation
 Installation currently is not very easy, since the tool consists of multiple services deployed on render.com and docker containers.
 A hosted instance can be found here: https://osint-compass-portal.onrender.com